amebaman/EntropyCalculator/README.md

 # EntropyCalculator

-A little webpage thing to estimate the entropy of (various subsets of) the English language based on user knowledge.
+A little webpage to estimate the entropy of (various subsets of) the English language based on user knowledge.